mattmaniak/pixufo/README.md

 # PixUfo
 ## Requirements:
-- at least a HD display (?),
+- at least a 1024x768 display,
-- Windows or Linux-based system.
+- Windows or GNU/Linux with a graphical user interface.

-## TL:DR; guide to the development:
+## Development guide
-### Windows: (WIP)
+### Windows:
 1. Download and install the environment.
 [tdm-gcc](http://tdm-gcc.tdragon.net/)
-Tested only on 64-bit machine/gcc version!

-2. Install it with: gcc, g++ and mingw32-make (all should be checked by default).
+2. Install it with: gcc, g++, mingw32-make (all should be checked by default).

-3. Check PATH environment variable and add if not exists with the value: C:\TDM-GCC-64\bin or extend this one with Your current TDM64 installation path.
+3. Check PATH environment variable and add if not exists with the value:
+C:\TDM-GCC-xx\bin or extend this one with Your current TDM-GCC-xx installation path.

+Remark: xx - architecture.

 4. Clone the repository with Git and enter it's directory.